Hats-Protocol/ClaimsHatter/README.md

 # ClaimsHatter

-A Hats Protocol hatter contract enabling explictly eligible wearers to claim a hat.
+A Hats Protocol hatter contract enabling explicitly eligible wearers to claim a hat.

 ## Overview & Usage

 In [Hats Protocol](https://github.com/hats-protocol/hats-protocol), hats are typically issued by admins minting them to wearers.
-While often that is the desired behavior, there are cases where it is desirable to allow wearers to claim a hat themselves, assuming they are eligibile to wear them.
+While often that is the desired behavior, there are cases where it is desirable to allow wearers to claim a hat themselves, assuming they are eligible to wear them.
 ClaimsHatter enables DAOs to optionally make hats claimable by eligible wearers.

 Making a hat claimable via ClaimsHatter involves the following steps:

-0. Prerequisits and setup
+0. Prerequisites and setup
 1. Create a new instance of ClaimsHatter for the hat to claim
 2. Mint or transfer an admin hat of the claimable hat to the ClaimsHatter instance from (1)
 3. Eligible wearer(s) can now claim the hat

-### Step 0: Prerequisits and setup
+### Step 0: Prerequisites and setup

 Making a hat claimable via ClaimsHatter includes a couple prerequisites.